Gurobi/gurobi-machinelearning/docs/source/meta-license.rst

 Gurobi Machine Learning is distributed under the `Apache License 2.0 <https://www.apache.org/licenses/LICENSE-2.0.txt>`_.

 Note that Gurobi itself is a commercial software and requires a license.
-When installed via pip or conda, gurobipy ships with a `limited license
+When installed via pip or conda, gurobipy ships with a `limited size license
 <https://pypi.org/project/gurobipy/>`_ which can only solve models of limited
 size.
 All the examples given in this documentation can be solved using this license.